157th Infantry Regiment "Liguria"

 The 157th Infantry Regiment "Liguria" (157° Reggimento Fanteria "Liguria") is an inactive unit of the Italian Army last based in Albenga.
 The regiment is named for the region of Liguria and part of the Italian Army's infantry arm.

-The regiment was formed in preparation for Italy's entry into World War I. During the war the regiment fought on the Italian front and was awarded Italy's highest military honor the Gold Medal of Military Valour.
+The regiment was formed in preparation for Italy's entry into World War I. During the war the regiment fought on the Italian front and was awarded Italy's highest military honor the Gold Medal of Military Valor.
 In 1937 the regiment moved to Italian Libya, where it was assigned to the 63rd Infantry Division "Cirene".
 In September 1940 the Cirene division participated in the Italian invasion of Egypt, but the division and regiment were destroyed in January 1941 in the Battle of Bardia.
-For its conduct in Egypt and Libya the regiment's III Battalion was awarded a Gold Medal of Military Valour.
+For its conduct in Egypt and Libya the regiment's III Battalion was awarded a Gold Medal of Military Valor.
 Reformed in 1947 the regiment was reduced to a battalion sized motorized unit in 1975.
 In 1993 the regiment was reformed, disbanded in 1995, and reformed once more as training unit in 1999, which remained active until 2004.